This is part 5 of a 5-part series detailing what I wish I had known as an

 looking forward to seeing how I can use that experience to help further your team’s goals.

-I have listed more about about myself below.
+I have listed more about myself below.

 If I seem